Fairy Tail: Manga

 The series was licensed for an English-language release in North America by Del Rey Manga.
 The company released the first volume of the series on March 25, 2008, and continued until the release of the 12th volume in September 2010.
 After Del Rey Manga shut down, Kodansha USA acquired the license and began publishing Fairy Tail volumes in May 2011.
 They published the 63rd and final volume on January 23, 2018.
 Kodansha USA began publishing a larger omnibus version of the series in November 2015.
 Called Fairy Tail: Master's Edition, each installment corresponds to five regular-sized volumes.
 They published the first volume of Fairy Tail S: Tales from Fairy Tail on October 24, 2017.

 The manga has also been licensed in other English-speaking countries.
-In the United Kingdom, the volumes are distributed by Turnaround Publisher Services.
-In Australia and New Zealand, the manga is distributed by Penguin Books Australia.
+In the United Kingdom, the volumes were distributed by Turnaround Publisher Services.
+In Australia and New Zealand, the manga was distributed by Penguin Books Australia.